HaiziIzzudin/ffmpeg-parallel/README.md

 ## DOWNLOAD AND RUN SCRIPT
 ### Windows
 You MUST and HAVE to run this command inside powershell version 6 and above.
-The one shipped with Windows is version 5.
-Do get the latest PowerShell by invoking `winget install microsoft.powershell`, OR if you don't have winget, [download here](https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi).
+The one shipped with Windows is most probably old.
+Get the latest PowerShell by invoking `winget install microsoft.powershell`, OR if you don't have winget, [download here](https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi).
 - 3 Workers
   ```
   irm https://github.com/HaiziIzzudin/ffmpeg-3worker/raw/main/3worker.py > 3worker.py; (Get-Content -path ~\3worker.py) | Set-Content -Encoding utf8NoBOM -Path ~\3worker.py; python ./3worker.py;